gingersamurai/lab26/README.md

 7 my task - sort
 8 exit
 -------------------------
-2
+your query: 2
-enter key and value: 654
+enter key and value: 7 6
-9
 -------------------------
 1 check if is empty
 2 push back elem